National Welding League

 General Rules:

-• To participate, each Competitor must complete the required waivers and releases.
+• To participate, each competitor must complete the required waivers and releases.

 • Competitors are to be ranked on competition performance from best performance (highest overall score) to worst performance (lowest overall score).